dbon81926/Industrial-Robotics/README.md

 1. [X] Puck starts in the middle
 2. [X] Collides with UR3 end effector and rebounces to a randomly selected trajectory onto the side of the KR6 R900
 3. [X] KR6 900 detects collision between end effector and puck
-4. [ ] Code wooden plank to align with end effector to contact the puck
+4. [X] Code wooden plank to align with end effector to contact the puck
-6. [ ] Repeat steps 3 & 4 with UR3
+6. [X] Repeat steps 3 & 4 with UR3
-7. [ ] Process continues until all random trajectory points have been achieved
+7. [X] Process continues until all random trajectory points have been achieved
-8. [ ] Integrate collision detection/RMRC into movement
+8. [X] Integrate collision detection/RMRC into movement

-RMRC/Collision Detection <br>

 Week 12 Demo Presentation (Create PowerPoint): <br>
-1. [ ] Environment + Justify
+1. [X] Environment + Justify
-2. [ ] Safety + Justify
+2. [X] Safety + Justify
-3. [ ] Thought Process + Reasoning
+3. [X] Thought Process + Reasoning
-4. [ ] Specs of Robots + Comparison
+4. [X] Specs of Robots + Comparison
-5. [ ] RMRC + Collision Implemented
+5. [X] RMRC + Collision Implemented
-6. [ ] Approval + Justification to use UR5 instead of UR3
+6. [X] Approval + Justification to use UR5 instead of UR3
-7. [ ] Real UR3 moving to simulation end effector points
+7. [X] Real UR3 moving to simulation end effector points
-8. [ ] Conclusion
+8. [X] Conclusion